What is child abuse?

 - Talking about sexual activity with a child

-Some reasons why a child would not tell include:
+Some reasons why a child may not tell include:

 - The abuser is a trusted friend/family member; the child thinks no one will believe him/her